Spencer-Gardner/CS260/notes.md

   console.log(`Toss completed`);
 }
 ```
-One important restriction for working with `await` is that you cannot call await unless it is called at the top level of the JavaScript, or is in a function that is defined with the `async` keyword.
+One important restriction for working with `await` is that you cannot call `await` unless it is called at the top level of the JavaScript, or is in a function that is defined with the `async` keyword.
 Applying the `async` keyword transforms the function so that it returns a promise that will resolve to the value that was previously returned by the function.
-Basically this turns any function into an asynchronous function, so that it can in turn make asynchronous requests.
+Basically, this turns any function into an asynchronous function, so that it can in turn make asynchronous requests.

 ### Debugging